 Set Instant Pot to high “Saute” settings.
 Once “hot” add oil, butter or ghee.
 Add the oxtail and brown on all sides.
 Remove and set aside.
+Reserve the marinade.

-Add the red wine being sure to deglaze the pot by scrubbing the bottom with a wooden spoon.
+Add the red wine if using being sure to deglaze the pot by scrubbing the bottom with a wooden spoon.
 Allow the wine to cook down slightly (2-3 minutes).
 Add the cognac, beef broth, thyme, bay leaves, and any remaining dry spice seasoning.

 Add the oxtail back to the pot, mixing well.